hotpinkpoliticalmatrix/se-portfolio/README.md

 ---

-I always appreciate feedback, so share your thoughts and suggestions with me: [seliukfsa@gmail.com](mailto:seliukfsa@gmail.com)
+I appreciate feedback, so share your thoughts and suggestions with me: [seliukfsa@gmail.com](mailto:seliukfsa@gmail.com)

 This portfolio was branched off [Konstantin Muenster's](https://www.konstantin.digital/) excellent gatsby starter site portfolio.
 If you want to use it yourself, check out the repo on github [here](https://github.com/konstantinmuenster/gatsby-starter-portfolio-minimal)!